-Mass: Convert between different units of metric measure; Understand and use approximate equivalences between metric units and common imperial units such as inches, pounds and pints; Use all four operations to solve problems involving measure (for example, length, mass, volume, money) using decimal notation, including scaling.
-Percentages: To recognise the per cent symbol (%) and understand that per cent relates to 'number of parts per hundred' and write percentages as a fraction with a denominator of hundred and as a decimal fraction. measures (km and m; m and cm; cm and mm; kg and g; l and ml); To estimate volume and capacity; To use all four operations to solve problems involving measures (e.g. length, mass, volume, money) using decimal notation including scaling.
-Roman Numerals: Read and write Roman numerals up to 1000.
+following a reflection or translation using the appropriate language, and know that the shape has not changed. • Mass: Convert between different units of metric measure; Understand and use approximate equivalences between metric units and common imperial units such as inches, pounds and pints; Use all four operations to solve problems involving measure (for example, length, mass, volume, money) using decimal notation, including scaling. • Percentages: To recognise the per cent symbol (%) and understand that per cent relates to 'number of parts per hundred' and write percentages as a fraction with a denominator of hundred and as a decimal fraction. • Capacity: Convert between different units of measures (km and m; m and cm; cm and mm; kg and g; I and mI); To estimate volume and capacity; To use all four operations to solve problems involving measures (e.g. length, mass, volume, money) using decimal notation including scaling. • Roman Numerals: Read and write Roman numerals up to 1000.